 When to see your GP

 You should see your GP if:

 - you feel very unwell or your symptoms are severe

-- your symptoms are not improving after a allowing a reasonable period of time (with a viral bronchitis, the cough generally lasts 7-10 days, however, 45% of people will still have a cough after 2 weeks, and 25% will still have a cough after 3 weeks)
+- your symptoms are not improving after allowing a reasonable period of time (with a viral bronchitis, the cough generally lasts seven to 10 days, however, 45 per cent of people will still have a cough after two weeks, and 25 per cent will still have a cough after three weeks)

 - you feel confused, disorientated or drowsy

 - you have chest pain or difficulty breathing

 - you cough up blood or blood-stained phlegm